 This is the princess wand that she picked out of the goody basket at the hospital, for doing such a good job.

 It also made me think of a little conversation that happened while we were camping.
-Someone was mentioning all the good deals she got down the states and how she had to buy another block of cheese up here that cost soooo much, and I very kindly said that she should get her health care down there too. (gulp) life is a bigger then what is just always the cheapest for us.
-Then that can start another whole long conversation that I had with an American while I was down for my brother in laws wedding. " Is health care a right or a privilege?"
-I still am not quite sure on my answer.
-It is easy to think we demand or deserve this or that but reality is that someone has to pay for it, and even though it would be nice if it would all (health care etc.)be paid for by "someone else" it is still a responsibility to do our part in funding the benefits that are used by all. (or you just never know).
-Alot of the health care that I am so thank full to be on the receiving end of, I would never of thought I would of needed.
+Someone was mentioning all the good deals she got down in the States and how she had to buy another block of cheese up here that cost soooo much, and I very kindly said that she should get her health care down there too. (gulp) life is bigger then what is just always the cheapest for us.
+Then that can start another whole long conversation that I had with an American while I was down for my brother-in-law's wedding. " Is health care a right or a privilege?"
+I still am not quite sure about my answer.
+It is easy to think we demand or deserve this or that but the reality is that someone has to pay for it, and even though it would be nice if it would all (health care, etc.)be paid for by "someone else" it is still a responsibility to do our part in funding the benefits that are used by all. (or you just never know).
+A lot of the health care that I am so thankful to be on the receiving end of, I would never have thought I would have needed.

 Friends Camping 2010

 So a group of us started camping together many, many years ago together, about nine years.
-It had been alot of fun especially for the kids as they remember all there friends from year to year and have an absolutely marvelous time together.
+It had been a lot of fun, especially for the kids as they remember all their friends from year to year and had an absolutely marvelous time together.

-This was a really "productive" year for our group 2008...we all had a baby.
-Danielle's mouth is in the permanent cheese position, when ever the camera comes out, I guess it's been an bit too much lately of the "say Cheese"
+This was a really "productive" year for our group in 2008...we all had a baby.
+Danielle's mouth is in the permanent cheese position, whenever the camera comes out, I guess it's been an bit too much lately of the "say Cheese"

 The kids "playing" go fish together.
 I don't think most of them really got the game, but it kept them together, sitting down for a bit.